-The sharp edges We will now focus on rope breakage caused by sharp edges.
-There are mainly two mechanisms, or types of force, that come into play when the which in turn gives greater normal force and rope is loaded against a sharp edge.
-Cutting force: When the rope rests against a laboratory show that increasing the rope load sharp edge, the edge will assert a normal force (N) perpendicular to the rope.
-The other force at this point is the tension (cord tension) of the rope (T).
-For those who listened closely during their physics classes at school, it is obvious that the greater the tension of the rope, the greater the normal force from the sharp edge on the rope will be.
+The sharp edges How much lateral movement it will take to ful-We will now focus on rope breakage caused by ly cut the rope in this way will depend on the sharp edges.
+There are mainly two mechanisms, rope load.
+Greater load gives greater rope drag or types of force, that come into play when the which in turn gives greater normal force and rope is loaded against a sharp edge. thus a shorter sliding distance before the rope is completely cut.
+Experiments done at Edelrid's Cutting force: When the rope rests against a laboratory show that increasing the rope load sharp edge, the edge will assert a normal force from 80kg to 160kg reduces the sliding distance (N) perpendicular to the rope.
+The other force before a cut happens to 1/4.
+Increasing the rope diameter appears to have some effect on the at this point is the tension (cord tension) of the rope (T).
+For those who listened closely during sliding distance before cutting occurs, but the their physics classes at school, it is obvious that diameter of the rope matters much less than the the greater the tension of the rope, the greater rope load.

+the normal force from the sharp edge on the rope will be.
 See the figure below.